agathis-project/agathis-project/AP-8/AP-8.md

 - discuss and fix issues, comments; commit as needed.

 **Draft Review**
-- follow AP-9 Review.
+- when ready, enter draft review: follow AP-9 Review.

 #### 3.3.3.
 Released State
 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1p4.png)

 **Entering the Released State:**
 - if the review vote is passed:
-  - the admin merge the AP branch with the preamble state updated to Released.
+  1. the admin merge the AP branch with the preamble state updated to Released.
-  - the admin updates the AP state to "Released" in AP Index.
+  2. the admin updates the AP state to "Release" in AP Index.

 **Work on the release:**
-- issues accumulating
+1. issues accumulating.
-- the author creates a branch *AP-# Title ___Release* and edit when needed; all edits in the released state should refer to an issue; in other words no edits without issues.
+2. the author creates a branch *AP-?-Title-Release*.
-- commit as needed; commits messages should refer to addressed issues.
+3. every commit in the release state should refer to an issue; in other words, no commits without issues.

 **Release Pull Request**
-- the author open a pull request when ready.
+1. the author open a pull request when ready.
-- discuss and fix issues, comments.
+2. discuss comments and fix issues.
-- commit as needed.
+3. commit as needed.

 **Release Review**
-- follow AP-9 Review.
+- when ready, enter draft review: follow AP-9 Review.

 Note1: for Informational and Process AP, at any time, there is only one valid
-release: the master (default branch) - the latest and greatest.
+release: the master (default branch) - is the latest and the greatest.

-Exception to Note1: AP-9 AP Index content is always edited on the master.
+Note2: *AP-0 AP Index* is always edited on the master branch.

-Note2: Workflows already in progress should adapt on-the-fly to latest relevant APs.
+Note3: Workflows already in progress should adapt on-the-fly to latest relevant APs.

 ### 3.4.
 AP Structure